SAM-NZ-1127/And101-Project2/README.md

 ## Summary

-**Android Kotlin Debugging** is an android app that was riddled with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Additionally also learned to about how to utilize logcat to find errors within a particular functionality of the program**
+**Android Kotlin Debugging** is an Android app that was riddled with some pretty nasty Kotlin bugs.
+With those gone, it's a collection of widgets for a variety of purposes!  **Additionally, also learned how to utilize logcat to find errors within a particular functionality of the program**

 If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**